A lot or a little?

 There aren't any reviews yet.
 Be the first to review this title.

 What's the story?

-Living in Pakistan, 14-year-old Nazia is an obedient daughter, helping her mother with her two younger siblings.
-In this culture, girls defer to their mothers and then their mother-in-laws \"in all matters, from clothing to decorating.\" After her father is injured, her mother pulls Nazia out of school to work as a maid.
-This lowly job and the theft of her dowry jeopardize Nazia's impending arranged marriage to her much-older cousin.
+In BENEATH MY MOTHER'S FEET, set in Pakistan, 14-year-old Nazia is an obedient daughter who helps her mother with her two younger siblings.
+In this culture, girls defer to their mothers and then their mothers-in-law "in all matters, from clothing to decorating."
+After Nazia's father is injured, her mother pulls her out of school to work as a maid.
+This lowly job and the theft of her dowry jeopardize Nazia's impending arranged marriage to her much older cousin.
 Nazia struggles to support her family, facing life as a servant or as an unwilling wife.
 Against her mother's advice, Nazia befriends and assists another servant trying to escape his situation.
-As she discovers her own inner resolve, can she find a way to help her family without sacrificing herself?
+As she discovers her inner resolve, can she find a way to help her family without sacrificing herself?

 Is it any good?

 Despite its heavy topics, this is a fast, compelling read.
 Nazia's good heart and spirit balance her many legitimate complaints about the unfairness of her circumstances.
 The lush details of smells, foods, and clothing in Beneath My Mother's Feet transport readers to this fascinating place, but young readers may struggle to understand how children "all follow whatever path our mothers have laid out for us. ...
 Nobody cares if you're happy."